Yoga Sequence for Strength

 Yoga builds strength through:

-Who Benefits from Strength Yoga Poses?
+Who Benefits from Strength-Focused Yoga?

 This strength-focused yoga flow works well for a variety of people: